Three-DS/Radio-Freedom/README.md

 if marxist/leninist/Nintendo in a competitive free market offer 3ds a FPC Pascal influence or democratic do it?
 Nope!<br>
 a.
 We risked 3D sexlife & 3D undocumented limb.<br>
 b.
 Unbale to proform work duties @ W3's Crotchdog, 3D adult films.<br>
-c. marxist/leninist/Nintendo put under the influence Pascal with FPC-3DS R&D reach around! </p>
+c.
+Your marxist/leninist/Nintendo 3DS device put under the influence Pascal with ctru-pas R&D reach around! </p>

 <p>Other great sources of info<br>